iProgramMC/NanoShellOS/readme.md

 # NanoShell
 NanoShell 3rd Edition is a preemptively multi-tasked 32-bit operating system with a windowed GUI.

+#### Be advised that this is UNFINISHED/beta-ware software and you should not expect any stability from this software.

+Copyright (C) 2022 iProgramInCpp

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

+This software is licensed under the GNU General Public License V3.

-Be warned that building this is not for the average Linux user nor is it for the faint of heart.
+#### Be warned that building this is not for the average Linux user nor is it for the faint of heart.
 Soon I'll work on a way to compile this in an easier way.

 ## Goals